Abraham Lincoln's Lyceum address: The speech

-It is to deny what the history of the world tells us is true, to suppose that men of ambition and talents will not continue to spring up amongst us.
-And when they do, they will as naturally seek the gratification of their ruling passion as others have done before them.
-The question then is, can that gratification be found in supporting and maintaining an edifice that has been erected by others?
+It is to deny, what the history of the world tells us is true, to suppose that men of ambition and talents will not continue to spring up amongst us.
+And, when they do, they will as naturally seek the gratification of their ruling passion as others have so done before them.
+The question then, is, can that gratification be found in supporting and maintaining an edifice that has been erected by others?
 Most certainly it cannot.
-Many great and good men, sufficiently qualified for any task they should undertake, may ever be found whose ambition would aspire to nothing beyond a seat in Congress, a gubernatorial or a presidential chair; but such belong not to the family of the lion or the tribe of the eagle.
+Many great and good men sufficiently qualified for any task they should undertake, may ever be found, whose ambition would aspire to nothing beyond a seat in Congress, a gubernatorial or a presidential chair; but such belong not to the family of the lion or the tribe of the eagle.
 What! think you these places would satisfy an Alexander, a Caesar, or a Napoleon?
 Never!
 Towering genius disdains a beaten path.
 It seeks regions hitherto unexplored.
-It sees no distinction in adding story to story upon the monuments of fame erected to the memory of others.
+It sees no distinction in adding story to story, upon the monuments of fame, erected to the memory of others.
 It denies that it is glory enough to serve under any chief.
 It scorns to tread in the footsteps of any predecessor, however illustrious.
-It thirsts and burns for distinction; and if possible, it will have it, whether at the expense of emancipating slaves or enslaving freemen.
-Is it unreasonable, then, to expect that some man possessed of the loftiest genius, coupled with ambition sufficient to push it to its utmost stretch, will at some time spring up among us?
+It thirsts and burns for distinction; and, if possible, it will have it, whether at the expense of emancipating slaves or enslaving freemen.
+Is it unreasonable then to expect, that some man possessed of the loftiest genius, coupled with ambition sufficient to push it to its utmost stretch, will at some time spring up among us?
 And when such a one does, it will require the people to be united with each other, attached to the government and laws, and generally intelligent, to successfully frustrate his designs.
-Distinction will be his paramount object, and although he would as willingly, perhaps more so, acquire it by doing good as harm, yet, that opportunity being past, and nothing left to be done in the way of building up, he would set boldly to the task of pulling down.
+Distinction will be his paramount object; and although he would as willingly, perhaps more so, acquire it by doing good as harm; yet, that opportunity being past, and nothing left to be done in the way of building up, he would set boldly to the task of pulling down.

 To prevent this, Lincoln concluded that there was a need to cultivate a "political religion" that emphasizes "reverence for the laws" and puts reliance on "reason—cold, calculating, unimpassioned reason."

+During the speech, Lincoln referenced three murders committed by pro-slavery mobs.
+The first was the lynching of five white gamblers and their alleged black conspirators suspected of fomenting a slave insurrection in Vicksburg, Mississippi on July 4, 1835.

-During the speech, Lincoln referenced two murders committed by pro-slavery mobs.
-The first was the burning of Francis McIntosh, a freedman who killed a constable, and was subsequently lynched by a mob in St. Louis in 1836.
+The second was the burning of Francis McIntosh, a freedman who killed a constable, and was subsequently lynched by a mob in St. Louis in 1836.
 Lincoln also referenced the death of Elijah Parish Lovejoy, a newspaper editor and abolitionist, who was murdered three months earlier by a pro-slavery mob in nearby Alton, Illinois.